brillout/wildcard-api/docs/custom-vs-generic.template.md

 - **Third parties**.
   <br/>
-  From the perspective of a third party, the more data requirements the API can fulfill the better, and a custom API is of no use.
+  From the perspective of a third party, the more data requirements the API can fulfill the better;
+  a generic API is required.

 - **Large application**.
   <br/>
   Developers of a large application are often split into a frontend team and a backend team.
   The backend team develops an API independently of what the frontend needs.
-  From the perspective of the frontend team, the more data requirements the API can fulfill the better, and a custom API is of no use.
+  From the perspective of the frontend team, the more data requirements the API can fulfill the better;
+  a generic API is required.
   An alternative is to set up a custom API that is maintained by the frontend team, see the "API server" section above.